wireitcollege/formatting-with-css-part-two/2-diving-deeper.md

 ## Clearing Floats

 At some point, we have to be able to stay "I do not want this element to wrap around the floated elements".
 And we can.
+Here comes the `clear` property:

 ```css
 #footer {